scsole/q-sys-plugin-template/README.md

 A slightly revised version of QSC's [Basic Framework Plugin](https://bitbucket.org/qsc-communities/basicpluginframework) with tweaks to the build process.
 Designed to be used as a starter template.

+> Note: This branch encrypts the plugin on each build.
+Use this version if you cannot publicly release the source code, e.g., due to a closed source third party API.

 ## Usage

 Use this repository as a template when creating a new project.
 Be sure to clone